Hitakumori/Mod-Cycler-v6.1/README.md

 🎮 How to Use

 1- Extract the .exe anywhere.
-This mod is compeltely portable.
+This mod is completely portable.

 2- Launch Mod_Cycler_v6.1.exe.